 What happens if you’re ineligible for maternity leave?

-Bizarrely it might seem, there are some situations where you are not entitled to maternity leave but you may be entitled to statutory maternity pay/maternity allowance.
-It is also worth noting that when you are pregnant, you immediately have statutory rights in the workplace for your situation.
+Although it may seem unusual, there are situations where you may not be entitled to Statutory Maternity Leave but may still qualify for Statutory Maternity Pay or Maternity Allowance.
+It is also worth noting that pregnant workers and employees have legal protections in the workplace.
 As soon as you inform your employer you are pregnant, the question of maternity leave and maternity pay should be addressed.

 How to secure your maternity leave

 There is a set procedure that you need to follow in order to secure your maternity leave in a timely and orderly manner.
-You are obliged to inform your employer, at least 15 weeks before your baby’s due date, of the following information:-
+You are obliged to inform your employer by the end of the 15th week before the expected week of childbirth, of the following information:-

 - Confirmation that you are pregnant